Manvi007/PowerBiReports/README.md

 20) Apply a filter and a slicer by continent to a list of most-visited websites. - Matrix of Websites
 21) Create a slicer and chart to choose which whale sightings dataset you want to see. - Species Sightings
 22) Allow a user to choose pizzas by calorie count and type using slicers. - List of Pizzas
+23) Apply a page filter to a list of films, then create a slicer by category. - List of Films